Tragedy in Pahalgam: Terror Strikes Tourists | Politics

 Tragedy in Pahalgam: Terror Strikes Tourists

-A terror attack in Pahalgam, Jammu and Kashmir, left multiple tourists dead and many injured.
-Vice President Jagdeep Dhankhar and Lok Sabha Speaker Om Birla condemned the attack, describing it as reprehensible and cowardly.
-Officials estimate the death toll may exceed 20.
+A terror attack in Pahalgam, Jammu and Kashmir, resulted in multiple tourist fatalities and injuries.
+Indian leaders condemned the attack, labeling it as reprehensible and cowardly.
+The incident broke the tranquility of a peaceful afternoon, leaving the nation in shock and mourning for the victims.

 - Country: